How well can superconducting nanowire single-photon detectors resolve photon number?: Results

 Due to the angle of the ellipses, the components on their own will not reveal the optimal photon-number-resolving capability of the detector.
-However, projecting the histogram on an angle of $\alpha=138^\circ$, as indicated by the black dashed line in Fig.~\ref{fig:pca_2dhist}(a), photon-number resolution can be optimized.
+However, projecting the histogram on an angle of $\alpha=138^\circ$ (as indicated by the black dashed line in Fig.~\ref{fig:pca_2dhist}(a)), the maximal photon-number resolution can be unveiled.
+This projection is required as the principal components describe the maximal variance in the data set which can be a mixture from various information sources.
+The projection distills the maximal photon-number resolution from the principal components.
+This leads to the histogram shown in Fig.~\ref{fig:pca_2dhist}(b) for a mean photon number of $\bar{n}=3.5$, where the angle projected weights are calculated as $w_{\alpha}=w_2\mathrm{sin}(\alpha)+w_1\mathrm{cos}(\alpha)$.
 After the angled projection only one basis function will describe the photon-number dependency.
 Interpreting this basis function reveals which features of the electrical output trace of an SNSPD need to be observed when it comes to photon-number resolution.
-We find that the relative time difference between the trigger signal and the rising edge (peak of $-\mathrm{PC}_{\alpha}$ around $18~\mathrm{ns}$ in Fig.~\ref{fig:principal_components} and Fig.~\ref{fig:traces}) as well as the peak amplitude of the electrical output signal from the SNSPD (part of $-\mathrm{PC}_{\alpha}$ after the peak, which is negative) contain the most photon-number information.
-We visualize this in the insets of Fig.~\ref{fig:traces}, where we show an average of 20 traces of the SNSPD for different photon-number events, identified by the PCA.
-An increased photon number correlates with a reduced time difference at the rising edge.
-This is consistent with previous studies where the rising edge was observed in order to show photon-number resolution using an SNSPD~\cite{cahall2017multi,nicolich2019universal,endo2021quantum,sempere-llagostera2022reducing,davis2022improved,sauer2023resolvingCONFERENCE}.
+We find that the relative time difference between the trigger signal and the rising edge (peak of $-\mathrm{PC}_{\alpha}$ around $18~\mathrm{ns}$ in Fig.~\ref{fig:principal_components}), as well as the peak amplitude of the electrical output signal from the SNSPD (part of $-\mathrm{PC}_{\alpha}$ after the peak) contain the most photon-number information.